simgrid/simgrid/examples/README.rst

 =================

   - **Describing the energy profiles in the platform:**
-    The first platform file contains the energy profile of each links and hosts for a wired network, which is necessary to get energy consumption predictions.
+    The first platform file contains the energy profile of each link and host for a wired network, which is necessary to get energy consumption predictions.
 The second platform file is the equivalent for a wireless network.
 As usual, you should not trust our example, and you should strive to double-check that your instantiation matches your target